Imagining the Unseen: Generative Location Modeling for Object Placement: Conclusion

 \section{Conclusion}

-In this paper, we present a location model that identifies plausible locations for objects to be inserted within an image.
-By taking a generative approach, we are able to work with sparsely annotated location datasets.
-We also show that it is beneficial to use negative labels via direct preference optimization.
-Our experiments suggest that in the task of object insertion, separating the problems of \emph{where} to place an object and \emph{what} to place in the given location, is currently much more reliable than instruction-tuned insertion approaches.
+In this work, we propose a generative location model designed to identify plausible locations for inserting hypothetical objects into existing scenes.
+Unlike previous discriminative approaches, our generative formulation naturally addresses the inherent sparsity and ambiguity of location annotations, enabling robust and accurate predictions even when labeled data is limited.
+Our experiments demonstrate that our model effectively captures the distribution of plausible locations.
+We perform additional experiments on a downstream task, object insertion.
+These experiments confirm that accurately predicted locations significantly enhance the realism and coherence of synthesized images, underscoring the crucial role that high-quality location modeling plays in successful object insertion.

 More generally, we believe that building spatial awareness is a key factor for building reliable models interacting with the real world.
 This is true whether a model operates in the image editing setting, as in this work, or in more complex domains, such as robotics or virtual reality.
-Our work shows that a model is able to learn such awareness from example positive and negative annotations.
+Our work shows that a model is able to effectively learn such awareness from example positive and negative annotations, following a generative modeling of these locations.
 Although we focus on locations for 2D bounding boxes conditioned on images, we hope to see similar models scale to handle other scene representations (\eg, depth or semantic layouts) and precise locations (\eg, 3D bounding boxes or object masks) in the future.

-\paragraph{Broader Impact Statement} Spatial awareness is crucial for real-world applications where precise and context-aware object placement is necessary.
-Improving the reliability of object insertion methods can benefit numerous fields, such as augmented reality, robotics, and generative data augmentation, by enabling more realistic and practical scene manipulations.
-However, image editing methods can also be misused, for example, to manipulate images by inserting individuals into scenes to damage their reputation.
-Our method, which specifies only the desired object class rather compositing a background image and a specific target object, is hopefully less suitable for such malicious use cases.
-Nevertheless, one should consider malicious use cases of image editing methods before deployment, especially if used in real world or safety-critical applications.

-\paragraph{Reproducibility Statement} We provide comprehensive details of our architecture and data preprocessing steps in \Secref{sec:exp-details} and \Secref{sec:appx-archi}.
-Our architectures are based on open-source implementation of GPT-2~\citep{gpt2}, for example found at \href{https://github.com/openai/gpt-2/blob/master/LICENSE}{this github repo}, and uses standard open source vision backbones to initialize the vision and text encoders.
-Furthermore, all datasets used in our experiments~\citep{opa, pbi} are publicly available, facilitating the replication of our work by the community.